 Subscribe now and receive weekly newsletters with educational materials, new courses, interesting posts, popular books, and much more!

-Churchill and Shakespeare
+Winston Churchill and William Shakespeare

 The director of an important Shakespeare Library has asked about Churchill’s connections to Shakespeare (aside for them being the two greatest Englishmen).
 We know from Richard Burton’s diary that Churchill could recite great tracts of Shakespeare by heart.
-Did Churchill much quote the Bard in his writings and speeches?
+Did Churchill quote the Bard in his writings and speeches?
 Indeed he did.
 We enthusiastically offered to assist the library in its research.

 Coincidentally, this query came just after I watched a performance of my favorite Shakespeare play, A Midsummer Night’s Dream.
 Unfortunately, this being a trendy production, Lysander became a lesbian named Lysandra and Helena was a tall male wearing high heels, skirt and bodice.
 The sexes became hopelessly muddled when Puck sprinkled his love-juice into the wrong eyes and Lysandra fell for Helena, becoming temporarily heterosexual, in a way, given Helena’s actual gender.